ssube/prometheus-sql-adapter/README.md

 ```

 Compression yielded a 98.21% reduction in total disk space.
 The `GROUP BY lid ORDER BY time DESC` causes each
-timeseries, or unique set of labels,to be grouped together and ordering by time usually helps delta
+timeseries, or unique set of labels, to be grouped together and time order often allows delta compression.
-compression.
 For short enough chunks, this results in a small number of samples: less than 2000 per timeseries
 in the test cluster.
 The compressed chunk usually had one row per active timeseries, indicating that most or
 all samples could be compressed together (the `lid` and thus the `name` are constant and can be stored once).